“The editor-writer relationship should not be thought of as adversarial.”

 Copyediting deals with grammar, syntax, punctuation, spelling, typos, and issues like wordiness and undue repetition.
 Copyediting is something of a left-brain activity.
 It does require creative judgment, but it’s more about applying rules.

-Substantive editing (sometimes called content editing) is a highly creative endeavor dealing with all aspects of the craft of writing—plot, pace, characterization, dialogue, theme, symbolism, etc. In this kind of work, the might make quite a lot of notes and ask questions about some passages or issues in the manuscript.
+Substantive editing (sometimes called line editing or content editing) is a highly creative endeavor dealing with all aspects of the craft of writing—plot, pace, characterization, dialogue, theme, symbolism, etc. In this kind of work, I might make quite a lot of notes and ask questions about some passages or issues in the manuscript.
 When the editing is done, the writer may have some work to do to address all the issues that come up in the edit.

 Developmental editing is a rather labor intensive process used for manuscripts that need a lot of work.
 The editor will mark up the manuscript; the writer will revise based on that feedback then resubmit; the editor will mark up the work again.
 This process can go on for three or four rounds.
 Or more.